Mezhyhirya Residence: Estate under Viktor Yanukovych (2002–2013)

+Subsequently, Prime Minister Viktor Yanukovych privatized the complex, already residing there while prime minister.
+At the time, the property's price was estimated at around ₴1 billion (US$200 million).
+After Yulia Tymoshenko's election, her cabinet annulled the decree which transferred the property to the "Nadra Ukraine" firm, and again placed the territory under government control.
+However, on July 28, 2008, the Economic Court of Kyiv City annulled the Cabinet's decision and returned the Mezhyhirya residence back under Yanukovych's ownership.

 In 2009 Yanukovych claimed to have full ownership.
 He has not revealed the price he paid for the property, instead calling it a "very serious price".

 President of Ukraine Viktor Yanukovych chose it as his residence after he won the 2010 Ukrainian presidential election.
 This ownership was contested.
 Serhiy Leshchenko, of Ukrayinska Pravda, has claimed Yanukovych owned more of the estate than he claimed, and that he managed to do so through a complex ownership structure via a network of international holding companies that ultimately comes back to a firm called Tantalit, run by a lawyer close to the Yanukovych family, Pavlo Lytovchenko.
 The estate's level of luxury and the reconstruction of a road to it spawned controversy within Ukraine.

+During Yanukovych’s presidency, the estate became a controversial symbol of the increasingly authoritarian nature of his rule, as well as a symbol of the excess and corruption that defined his government and Ukrainian bureaucracy.
+Throughout his presidency, independently-aligned Ukrainian media, such as the Internet newspaper Ukrayinska Pravda, frequently detailed the excess reported at the complex, resulting in unspoken competition amongst journalists to detail the residence’s excess.
+Ukrayinska Pravda would spend over three years investigating reports of excess and misappropriation of public funds at the complex, with the newspaper publishing a number of documents that confirmed a link between organizations-tenants acting on behalf of Yanukovych, family members of Yanukovych and his entourage.
+Details of the residence’s excesses, such as the cost of its chandeliers, shocked and angered Ukrainians during Yanukovych’s presidency, with many rumours about the complex circulating throughout Ukraine in the early 2010s.